Halloween at the Dole

 New security cameras have been installed this last year, and they have captured shadows, orbs and figures walking down hallways that have no exits, and never leaving.

 Admittedly, these are all told to me secondhand – stories others who work in the mansion have told me.
 As a skeptic, I’ve often thought that maybe this was a practical joke by all the employees, or a simple case of people’s imaginations running wild in a spooky old house.

-That was until April 23 when I was taking photos of the interior of the mansion for my Instagram feed.
-As I went back through the photos I took, I noticed a strange “shadow man” in one of the photos.
+That was until a few years ago when I was taking photos of the interior of the mansion for my Instagram.
+As I went back through the photos I took, I noticed a strange “shadow man” in one of the photos (above).
 I showed it to one person on staff, and we tried to recreate it with no success.
 The photo was taken in real time and is not Photoshopped in any way.
 Rather than continue to explain it, I prefer to live in the mystery, and let others make up their minds about it.

 That’s been my philosophy about the unknown, in fact – if people want to learn more, they should do the research and make the discovery themselves.
 That way, their thoughts are their own and not the result of what others tell them to think.

 That is ultimately what’s been the inspiration for my Halloween show “Paranormal,” which takes place at ‘the Listening Room’ – the basement venue of the Dole (tickets here).
 During this evening event, I host a one-hour tour through the unknown.
 Take a tour through my life, as I share real life ghost stories, reads minds and perform acts that defy explanations!
 Join us after the show as we take a flashlight tour through the Dole, and hear about its mysterious secret history.
 See spooky photos and learn more about the history.